margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 each exercise.
 Jessie is a seasoned professional and knew I would be dealing with a lot of day-of nerves as this was my first meet.
 She also knows I generally have a lot of anxiety around pushing myself and getting hurt!
-Because of this, she chose my attempts pretty carefully (especially squat - I did not even attempt to max out my squat).
+Because of this, she chose my attempts pretty carefully (especially squat - I did not even attempt to max out my squat), balancing weights she knew I could do no-sweat with pushing me a bit.
 My final bench attempt at 45kg was a result of me telling her that benching felt good and I wanted to go up more, and my final deadlift attempt was a bit of a YOLO.